sparkyyc/Agility/README.md

-# AgileSkillMappingFront
+# Agility
-Agility, an agile skill mapping web application for teams.
+Agility is an agile skill mapping web application for teams.